costaivo/Tutorial-Angular/02_AdManager/03_Lesson/Start/readme.md

 ----------
 ### Lesson Contents
 1. Transforming data with pipes
-2. Handling Events with Event Bindings
+2. Defining and Using Interfaces
-3.
+3. Handling Events with Event Bindings

 > Tip: To grasp the concepts properly, It is  **`strongly`**  recommended that you **type** out all the code instead of **copy + pasting** it.